luaguides

 Lua’s built-in string patterns handle most search-and-replace jobs, but they struggle with structured input like arithmetic expressions, config files, or CSV data.
 Writing a parser by hand is error-prone and tedious.
-LPeg solves this by giving you a formal grammar system backed by Parsing Expression Grammars (PEGs).
+LPeg parsing solves this by giving you a formal grammar system backed by Parsing Expression Grammars (PEGs).

 LPeg was created by Roberto Ierusalimschy, Lua’s lead designer, and it ships with the standard library starting in Lua 5.2.
 LuaJIT users need to install it separately.
 The companion re module layers a regex-like syntax on top of LPeg’s programmatic API, which is what most developers reach for first.